« Visit Fantastic Cleaners

 This method applies to cleaning a showerhead that can be detached.
 Unscrew the fixture and soak it for some time in bleach or in a mixture of vinegar and water.
 When you place it back in position, run the shower for about 5 minutes.
 This should remove limescale from your shower head.
 For non-removable shower heads, use the trick with the bag as mentioned above.

-Limescale prevention tip: You can’t do much about preventing limescale from “dulling” your bathroom/kitchen water fixtures but to clean them as regularly as you can.
+Tip: You can’t do much about preventing limescale from “dulling” your bathroom/kitchen water fixtures but to clean them as regularly as you can.

 Bathtubs, shower base and sink

-As these bathroom fixtures can be made from different materials, go safe and purchase a suitable limescale removal product, especially if you are not sure whether an acidic substance, such as vinegar, may ruin the surface of your bath, for instance.
 Also, in particular spots like around the taps, where limescale may have accumulated in thick layers, you can chip them off with a non-scratchy spatula-like implement, first, then work the area with a pumice stone, followed by cleaning the area with a sponge, dipped in a removal solution of your choice.

-Limescale prevention tip: If you dry your bathroom fixtures after every use, you can prevent hard water deposits from building up.
+Tip: If you dry your bathroom fixtures after every use, you can prevent hard water deposits from building up.

-Limescale prevention tip: An effective preventative trick to keep the toilet bowl limescale-free is to add now and again white vinegar in the toilet tank before flushing.
+Tip: An effective preventative trick to keep the toilet bowl limescale-free is to add now and again white vinegar in the toilet tank before flushing.

-Limescale prevention tip: Always dry the screen after each use and perform the above cleaning ritual at least once a week.
+Tip: Always dry the screen after each use and perform the above cleaning ritual at least once a week.
 If you wish to have a shiny shower at all times, that’s it!

 Final thoughts

-Need a Cleaner?
+Need a cleaner?

 Enter your postcode to view our rates and availability in your area.